rohithbaggu56-dot/Sophos-Endpoint-SOC-Investigation-Lab/Investigation-03-DOCM-Web-Protection-and-Detection/README.md

 ### 4. Detection Lineage

-The detection's Process Lineage view was reviewed to understand the process activity associated with the event.
+The detection's Process Lineage view was reviewed to understand how the activity originated and what processes were associated with the event.
-The Process Lineage showed the sequence of processes associated with the detected activity and provided additional context beyond the initial detection.

 ![Sophos Detection Process Lineage](Images/04-Process-lineage.png) *The lineage was useful for moving beyond the detection itself and examining the process context associated with the event.*